-MATH 097 or Accuplacer Arithmetic score of 31 or equivalent or department approval
+MATH 097 or Accuplacer Arithmetic Score 31 or equivalent or Department approval

+Term 1

-LAND 101 3 credits
+LAND 101 3 Credits

-LAND 102 3 credits
+LAND 102 3 Credits

-LAND 103 3 credits
+LAND 103 3 Credits

-EPT 214A 1 credits
+EPT 214A [□] 1 Credit

-Approved elective 3 credits
+Approved Elective 3 Credits

+Term 2

-LAND 104 3 credits
+LAND 104 3 Credits

-LAND 105 3 credits
+LAND 105 3 Credits

-PLMB 131 2 credits
+PLMB 131 2 Credits

-Approved elective 6 credits
+Approved Elective 6 Credits

 Approved Electives

-CARP 101 = 4 credits CARP 121 = 1 credit CARP 124A = 2 credits CARP 170 = 3 credits CARP 296 = 1-6 credits EPT 176 = 3 credits EPT 214B = 1 credit EPT 214C = 1 credit LAND 101L = 1 credit LAND 102L = 1 credit LAND 103L = 1 credit LAND 296 = 1-6 credits LAND 297 = variable LAND 299 = 3 credits PLMB 126 = 2 credits SCSE 170L = 3 credits SCSE 171L = 3 credits
+CARP 101 = 4 Credits CARP 121 = 1 Credit CARP 121A = 2 Credits CARP 170 = 3 Credits CARP 296 = 1-6 Credits EPT 176 = 3 Credits EPT 214B ≡ = 1 Credit EPT 214C ≡ = 1 Credit LAND 101L = 1 Credit LAND 102L = 1 Credit LAND 103L = 1 Credit LAND 296 = 3-6 Credits LAND 297 = Variable LAND 299 = 3 Credits PLMB 126 = 2 Credits SCSE 170L = 3 Credits SCSE 171L = 3 Credits CSE 101 or higher

-Skill Set = 15 credits
+Skill Set = 15 Credits

-LAND 101 3 credits
+LAND 101

-LAND 102 3 credits
+LAND 102

-LAND 103 3 credits
+LAND 103

-LAND 104 3 credits
+LAND 104 3 Credits

-LAND 105 3 credits
+LAND 105

+3 Credits

+3 Credits

+3 Credits

+3 Credits

+[★] See page 269 for courses in this category.

 - Associate of Arts Degree in Liberal Arts

 - Skill Set in Pre-Professional Writing

 Program Description

 The AA in Liberal Arts provides, for transfer purposes, the general education curriculum of the first two years of baccalaureate study.
 It also serves as an end in itself.
-Additionally, the liberal arts curriculum supports degree program requirements in other TVI instructional departments.
+Additionally, the liberal arts curriculum supports degree program requirements in other CNM academic divisions.
 The degree includes a general education curriculum of 35 credit hours, which is accepted by New Mexico's colleges and universities as the general education core for degree completion.
 The General Honors program transfers to the University of New Mexico's General Honors program.

-Depending on the courses selected, the program includes classroom, studio, and laboratory instruction, with the option for some classes of distance learning.
+Depending on the courses selected, the program includes classroom, studio and laboratory instruction, with the option for some classes of distance learning.
 The AA in Liberal Arts is designed to accommodate diverse educational interests.

-See page 176 for information about the Pre-Professional Writing Skill Set.
+See page 192 for information about the Pre-Professional Writing Skill Set.

 Career and Advancement Opportunities

-All Liberal Arts coursework will transfer to other institutions of higher learning.
+All Liberal Arts curriculum courses will transfer to other institutions of higher learning.

 Special Requirements

-Students must complete a certain number of credits hours in each discipline (see flow chart for specific requirements).
-There are three specific requirements: English 102 (prerequisite E

-NG 101), one Communication course (either COMM 130 or COMM 221), and any Math course with a prerequisite of MATH 119 or higher.
+Students must complete a certain number of credit hours in each discipline (see flow chart for specific requirements).
+There are three specific requirements: English 102 (prerequisite ENG 101), one Communication course (either COMM 130 or COMM 221) and any Math course with a prerequisite of MATH 119 or higher.

 The term "applied arts" refers to THEA 120 or any Art Studio course.

 The General Honors program includes a core of two legacy courses and occasional honors topics courses.
 To qualify for the Honors program, students must have:

-□ completed nine hours of Liberal Arts courses
+- completed nine hours of arts and sciences coursework

-have a cumulative GPA of at least 3.2
+- have a cumulative GPA of at least 3.2

-have earned at least a B in English 101.
+- have earned at least a B in English 101.

 Interested students should see an advisor or counselor, or contact CHSS before registering for an Honors course.

-ssessment
+Assessment

-The CHSS division wishes Li beral Arts students to have the t best possible preparation i for further education onal studies, for effectively y expressing themselves, and for thinking critically.

-Therefore, faculty will confidentia ally sample students' work to as sess the Liberal Arts prog ram in the following ng areas:
+The CHSS division wishes Liberal Arts students to have the best possible preparation for further educational studies, for expressing themselves effectively and for thinking critically.
+Therefore, faculty will confidentially sample students' work to assess the Liberal Arts program in the following areas:

-☐ Oral Communication ☐ Written Communication ☐ Critical Thinking ■ Numeracy ☐ Academic Inquiry ☐ Cultural Diversity ☐ Global Perspective

-Contact Information
+- Oral Communication

+- Written Communication

+- Critical Thinking

+- Numeracy

+- Academic Inquiry

+- Cultural Diversity

+- Global Perspective

+CONTACT INFORMATION

-For further information about Liberal Arts programs, contact the Communication, Humanities & Social Sciences Division at (505) 224-3588, or Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+For further information about Liberal Arts programs, contact the Communication, Humanities & Social Sciences Division at (505) 224-3588, or Academic Advisement and Career Development at (505) 224-4321.

+LIBERAL ARTS Degree

-LIBERAL ARTS DEGREE Recommended Course Sequence for Full-time Students (Part-time students should see an advisor or counselor to customize their educational plans.)
+Recommended Course Sequence for Full-time Students (Part-time students should see an Academic Advisor to customize their educational plans.)
 Degree requirements = minimum of 64 credits